techtraits/techtraits-blog/_posts/2013-12-04-Setting-Up-Rearview-on-EC2-with-Amazon-RDS.markdown

 {% endcodeblock %}

-Typically the best practice is to install Ruby Version Manager (RVM) and use RVM to install rubies.
-Since I only plan to use the instance for Rearview, it is alright to do a system-wide installation of ruby.
-Lastly, install MySQL, setup root user's credentials and create a database for testing:
+It is considered best practice to first install Ruby Version Manager (RVM) and use RVM to install rubies.
+Since, we only plan to use the instance for Rearview, I'm going to bypass that step.
+Lastly, we install MySQL, setup a local database for running tests:

-{% codeblock Asset Index lang:bash %}
+{% codeblock Install MySQL lang:bash %}

 	#Install MySQL client and server:
 	sudo apt-get install mysql-client mysql-server